5. Configuration

 Mode | Optimized (with BatteryLife) | Optimized (with BatteryLife) and Optimized (without BatteryLife), Keep batteries charged, External control |

-Grid Meter | Leave default when there is no External Victron grid meter is installed. | |
+Grid metering | - | Leave at default when there is no external Victron grid meter installed. |

-Inverter AC output in use | Yes | Setting this to 'No' hides the AC-out graphic in the overview pane. |
+Inverter AC output in use | Enabled | Setting this to 'No' hides the AC-out graphic in the overview pane. |

 Multiphase regulation | - | Use the Phase compensation setting in systems with a three-phase connection to the utility grid. |

-Minimum SOC (unless grid fails) | 10% | Configurable minimum SOC limit.
-ESS will supply loads from the grid once the SOC has fallen to the configured setting - except when the utility grid has failed and the system is in Inverter mode. |
+Minimum SOC (unless grid fails) | 10% | Configurable minimum SoC limit.
+ESS will supply loads from the grid once the SoC has fallen to the configured setting - except when the utility grid has failed and the system is in Inverter mode. |

-Active SOC limit | 10% | Use this setting to see the current BatteryLife SOC level. |
+Active SOC limit | 10% | Use this setting to see the current BatteryLife SoC level. |

 BatteryLife state | Self-Consumption | Self-consumption, Discharge disabled, Slow charge, Sustain, Recharge |

-Limit inverter power | No | Limit the power drawn by the Multi: ie. limit the power being inverted from DC to AC. |
+Limit inverter power | Disabled | Limit the power drawn by the Multi: ie. limit the power being inverted from DC to AC. |

-Scheduled charging | No | Allows you to set up to five scheduled periods, during which the system will take power from the grid to charge the battery. |
+Scheduled charge levels | Inactive | Allows you to set up to five scheduled periods, during which the system will take power from the grid to charge the battery. |

 Energy meters - Read full feature description | ||

-Role | Grid meter | Grid meter, PV inverter, Generator, AC load |
+Role | Grid meter | Grid meter, PV inverter, Generator, AC meter |

-Phase type | Single phase | |
+Phase type | Single phase | Either multi- or single-phase |

 PV inverters - Read full feature description | ||

-Inverters: | Shows connected AC PV inverters | |
+Inverters: | - | Shows connected AC PV inverters |

 Inv: Position | AC Input 1 | AC input 1, AC input 2, AC Output |